ishetabhatt/ishetabhatt/README.md

 ### What this account is for

-I am Isheta Bhatt, aka IshyFishy, and I'm a second year CSE student!
+I am Isheta Bhatt and I'm a second year CSE student!
 My main goal for this Git account is to simply have a pretty 'neat' archive of my codes, since I'm notorious for:

       ☐ a.) coding away a lot